-Gary Orren, Professor of Public Policy and Management, teaches and writes on public opinion, politics, and persuasion.
-He has worked in the United States and abroad as a pollster and strategist for candidates, interest groups, government agencies, corporations, and news organizations, including the New York Times and Washington Post.
-He helped draft the rules for the presidential nomination process and assists ABC News in its election night forecasting.
-He worked at the youth corps program City Year as a team leader and director of national policy and planning.
+Gary Orren is the V.O.
+Key, Jr. Professor of Politics and Leadership at Harvard, where he has taught for over 45 years.
+He teaches and writes on public opinion, politics, and persuasion.
+He has worked in the United States and abroad as a pollster and strategist for government agencies, corporations, non-profits, candidates, and news organizations, including the Washington Post and the New York Times.
+He took a leading roll in creating the first national media poll, The New York Times/CBS News Poll.
+He helped draft the rules for the U.S. presidential nomination process and has assisted ABC News in its election night forecasting.
+On leave from Harvard, he worked for three years at the youth corps program City Year as a team leader and director of national policy and planning, and he served for 10 years on City Year’s National Board of Trustees.
 His books include Equality in America: The View from the Top; Media and Momentum: The New Hampshire Primary and Nomination Politics; The Electronic Commonwealth: The Impact of New Media Technologies on Democratic Politics; and Media Polls in American Politics.
-He received his bachelor’s degree from Oberlin and his PhD from Harvard.
+He received his bachelor’s degree summa cum laude from Oberlin and his Ph.D. from Harvard.
 String instruments are his thing: playing some (violin, guitar) and playing with others (a tennis racket).